pmnoxx/reshade-display-commander/FEATURE_PROPOSALS.md

 • VRR detection / current reflex rate dection

+• Track/present games setting their own gamma using IDXGIOutput::SetGammaControl, which could break other games.
+For example, BioShock 2.

 ## Low Priority Proposals

 • Add crashes interception, so we can print to logs when crash occurs.